codebar/tutorials/sql/lesson1/tutorial.md

 We can use "order by" to request that the computer arranges the data in a way  more friendly to us humans.

 ```
-select name, email, city from customers order by name
+select name, email, city from customers order by name;
 ```

 That was a lot better, wasn't it?
 We can user order by with any of the fields in a table.
 Have a go at this, making a small change to our last query.
 Your coach can help you.